You are using a browser that is not supported. Please use the latest version of Google Chrome, Firefox, Microsoft Edge, or Safari.

 It was approved for use under the brand name Rogaine in the 1980s.

 Cut to today: minoxidil is one of the most effective and popularly used hair loss treatments out there.
-It’s most commonly used as a topical solution applied directly to the scalp.
-More recently, it has been developed in a foam treatment that is also applied topically to the scalp.
+It's most commonly used as a topical solution applied directly to the scalp, though it's also available as a foam and gel treatment.

 Oral minoxidil has the same active ingredient as the topical solution, but it has been formulated as a pill that you ingest.